 Create a Powerpoint, Keynote, or Google Slides presentation that can be exported into a PDF.

-- The final step is to export the completed digital presentation as a PDF.
+- Export the completed digital presentation as a PDF.

 - Create a PDF version of your introspective essay.

-Save your essay with the File Name Convention: YourName-Age-FormalEssay
+Save your essay with the File Name Convention: YourName-Age-FormalEssay.PDF

 File Naming Convention for the Field Notebook Module: